 Available on request

-The chefs usually prepare continental meals (pasta, chips, salads, fish, boiled vegetables etc.) for families with children, and a kids' menu is available 8am-8pm.
+The chefs usually prepare continental meals (pasta, chips, salads, fish, boiled vegetables etc.) for families with children, and a kids\' menu is available 8am-8pm.
 Bibs and baby-proof crockery and cutlery are supplied.
-Each villa also has a simple kitchen or kitchenette.
+Both Orchid and Hibiscus villas also have a simple kitchen or kitchenette.